RumeshiBandara/Happy_Buns_Springboot/README.md

 🎯 Project Purpose

 This project was developed to gain hands-on experience in building full-stack applications, implementing CRUD operations, designing REST APIs, and applying layered architecture principles using Spring Boot and Angular.

-🔹 Short GitHub Description (for repo top line)

-Full-stack POS system built with Angular and Spring Boot using JPA and layered architecture, supporting complete CRUD operations and RESTful API integration.